-• When installing a rear-facing child restraint system in the rear seat, move the rear seat to the rear-most lock position to prevent the child restraint system from interfering with the front seat.
-Otherwise, the child restraint system may not be properly secured.
-In the event of an accident, this may cause death or serious injury. • Never install a rear-facing child restraint system on the front passenger seat.
-In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child if the rear-facing child restraint system is installed on the front passenger seat.
+• Never install a rear-facing child restraint system on the front passenger seat even if the front passenger occupant classification indicator light indicates "OFF".
+In the event of an accident, the impact of the rapid inflation of the front passenger airbag could cause death or serious injury to the child if the rearfacing child restraint system is installed on the front passenger seat.

-A forward-facing child restraint system should be allowed to be installed on the front passenger seat only when it is unavoidable.
-Always move the seat as far back as possible, because the front passenger airbag could inflate with considerable speed and force.
+• A forward-facing child restraint system should be allowed to be installed on the front passenger seat only when it is unavoidable.
+Always move the seat as far back as possible even if the front passenger occupant classification indicator light indicates "OFF", because the front passenger airbag could inflate with considerable speed and force.
 Otherwise, the child may be killed or seriously injured.